 THE REMAINING 6 CREDITS can consist of any combination of the following:

-ENGL 368 courses have included History of Film: Origins to Present, The Horror Film, Great Directors, The Hollywood Musical, Peninsular Spanish Cinema, Literature in Film, Films of Alfred Hitchcock, Asian Cinema and Drama, American Cinema History and Culture, Images of Women in Films, Introduction to Film Genres, Science Fiction Films, Latin American Cinema, Watching Movies, Dance on Screen, Film Music, and Storytelling & Cinema.
+ENGL 368—TOPICS IN FILM courses include History of Film, Horror Films, Films of Alfred Hitchcock, American Cinema History & Culture, Film Genres, Science Fiction Films, Latin American Cinema, Watching Movies, Film Music, and Storytelling & Cinema.

-Courses that have counted as electives toward the film concentrationi include: Latin American Cinema, Black Religion and Film, The Hollywood Musical, Topics in German Cinema, Film Music, Jewish Image in Popular Culture, French Cinema, James Bond and Popular Culture, Classics in Film, and Folklore & Myth in Japanese Film.
+Courses that have counted as electives toward the film concentration include: Latin American Cinema, Black Religion & Film, The Hollywood Musical, Topics in German Cinema, Film Music, The Hollywood Musical, Jewish Image in Popular Culture, Sword & Sandal: The Ancient Mediterranean in Film, James Bond & Popular Culture, Classics in Film, Bollywood & Social Justice, Video Production, and Folklore & Myth in Japanese Film.

-Students interested in having one of these courses or another course count as an elective, contact Robert Spadoni.
+Students interested in having one of these courses or another course count as an elective should contact Robert Spadoni.

-STUDENTS MAJORING IN ENGLISH and also TAKING A LOT OF FILM COURSES occasionally run up against the 42-credit limit of ENGL courses that can count toward graduating.
-If you think you might reach this limit, look for cross lists for ENGL film courses (WLIT for example).
+- STUDENTS MAJORING IN ENGLISH and also TAKING A LOT OF FILM COURSES will occasionally run up against the 42-credit limit of ENGL courses that can count toward graduating.
+If you think you are approaching this limit, look for cross lists for ENGL film courses (WLIT for example).